fossas/cse-challenge-dropwizard/README.md

   - Feel free to copy the project and run another scan with the desired result.
 - Vendor in a dependency in the project and scan it by providing a fossa-deps.json file.
   - https://github.com/fossas/fossa-cli/blob/master/docs/references/files/fossa-deps.md#vendored-dependencies
-- Write a script that dynamically convert vendored dependencies into a fossa-deps.json.
+- Write a script that dynamically converts vendored dependencies into a fossa-deps.json.
 - Block a pull request if there’s at least one issue in the project.

 ### Reporting/Issue Triaging